 - Bring one piece of identification with your photo and signature,

 and have your Personal Record Identifier (PRI) available if you

 - If you need test accommodations because of a disability, please

-notify the responsible officer in the organization that requested
+notify the contact person in the organization that requested

 - If you should feel indisposed before or during the test, tell